sebastianlarisch/spryker-docs/docs/scos/user/back-office-user-guides/202009.0/merchandising/product-labels/managing-product-labels.md

 **Tips & Tricks**

-In the *Assigned Products* subtab of the *Products* tab, clear the check box next to a product to deassign it from the label.
+In the *Assigned Products* subtab of the *Products* tab, clear the checkbox next to a product to deassign it from the label.

 ## Next steps